Overview

 Payment of Fees

-Barnes Pettey generally deducts its advisory fee from a client’s investment account(s) held at their
+Barnes Pettey generally deducts its advisory fee from a client’s investment account(s) held at his/her

 custodian.
 Upon engaging Barnes Pettey to manage such account(s), a client grants Barnes Pettey this

-limited authority through written instructions to the custodian of their account(s).
-The client is responsible
+limited authority through a written instruction to the custodian of his/her account(s).
+The client is

-for verifying the accuracy of the calculation of the advisory fee; the custodian will not determine whether
+responsible for verifying the accuracy of the calculation of the advisory fee; the custodian will not

-the fee is accurate or properly calculated.
-A client may utilize the same procedure for financial planning
+determine whether the fee is accurate or properly calculated.
+A client may utilize the same procedure for

 Although clients generally are required to have their investment advisory fees deducted from their